 If there's one question we are getting from prospective customers often it is "If we already decided on/invested in FHIR, why should we use OMOP?"

-- The Observational Health Data Sciences and Informatics maintains a standard, or Common Data Model (OHDSI CDM, often pronounced OMOP), to represent clinical data for research.
+- The Observational Health Data Sciences and Informatics maintains a standard, or Common Data Model (OHDSI CDM) often referred to as OMOP, to represent clinical data for research.

 Because both are referred to as "standards for clinical data", one might think they are competing standards.
-But in fact, this is not the case at all.
+But in fact, this is not the case.

 A good analogy is the telephone.